 An application for annexation has been submitted to the Town of Queen Creek by a resident of the Encanterra community.
 The Town has reviewed the application and adjusted the map based on the needs of the applicant and Town and from feedback from commercial landowners.
-This annexation application is currently in the 30-day waiting period.

 Dec.
 5 - Public Hearing at the Town Council Meeting to discuss the annexation proposal.